ocj137/Projects-PGE/README.md

 This means that only 818/2667 = 0.3067 ZIP codes have solar power in CA!
 The PGE number depends on the sampling rate.
 Since ZIP codes are propotional to population, PG&E covers only about 30% of CA.

-I have not found yet another study of PG&E electical usage vs solar power generation, so I cannot compare these results with any prior work.
+I have not found another study of PG&E electical usage vs solar power generation, so I cannot compare these results with any prior work.